Accessible Instructional Media Guides

 According to the 2016 United States Census, 13% of Americans are considered to have a disability such as having difficulty: hearing, seeing, concentrating, walking, dressing, or experience challenges with activities because of a physical, mental, or emotional condition.
-In addition, 19% of college students report a disability, according to the National Center for Education Statistics.
+Further, 19% of college students report a disability, according to the National Center for Education Statistics.
 In addition, according to the CDC, one in four people in the United States is currently living with a disability, with increasing number of age-related challenges such as cognitive, vision or hearing loss.
 In fact, over 1,600 GVSU students, faculty and staff have registered with the DSR office for disability related needs.

 WHAT ARE DISABILITIES?

 Disabilities can be a variety of things including complete blindness, deafness, or mobility issues.
 However, they can also be colorblindness, dyslexia, low vision, being prone to epileptic seizures, or having arthritis.
 These are often overlooked but are still inhibiting to online learning when not taken into consideration.

 It is required by law that course content be accessible to all students taking the course and with such a diverse array of things to consider, we must be vigilant and mindful when creating content for courses.
 In fact, Section 504 of the Rehabilitation Act of 1973, and an amendment to this act in 1998 (Section 508) provides basic rights for people with disabilities along with specific requirements for electronic communication and information technologies.
 The American with Disabilities Act (ADA) became law in 1990.
 This act prohibits discrimination against persons with disabilities.
 As of January 2018, the technical requirements of Section 508 have changed to incorporate WCAG 2.0 A and AA success criteria.
 This criteria is has become the standard for which to measure digital accessibility.